Palm Beach Co. vaccine appointment hotline 'overwhelmed'

-The Florida Department of Health in Palm Beach County announced Tuesday that residents 65 years old and older can call to schedule an appointment for a COVID-19 vaccine, however the number was not working midday.
+The Florida Department of Health announced Tuesday that Palm Beach County residents 65 years old and older can call to schedule an appointment for a COVID-19 vaccine, however the number was not working midday.

 SPECIAL COVERAGE: Coronavirus